 An Interview with Dr. Sara Murphy About Responding to Loss During the COVID-19 Pandemic

 Gabe Shauf, a licensed funeral director and funeral service educator, recently sat down with Dr. Sara Murphy, a death educator, certified thanatologist and suicidologist to discuss the realities of grief during the pandemic.
-Sara is a faculty member at the University of Rhode Island, and conducts workshops and seminars on death, dying and bereavement nationwide for professionals association, schools and community groups.
-Sara is a contributing writer to the Remembering A Life blog and author of the booklet, "Grieving Alone and Together Responding to the Loss of your Loved One during the COVID-19 Pandemic", which is available for free, by request.
+Sara is a contributing writer to the Remembering A Life blog and author of the booklet, "Grieving Alone and Together Responding to the Loss of your Loved One during the COVID-19 Pandemic", which is available for free in the Remembering A Life Store.

 The following interview is an excerpt from the “A Brush with Death” podcast created by the National Funeral Directors Association for the funeral service profession.
 You may also listen to the audio recording via the play button below.

 Sara Murphy: Yeah.
 I mean, not to throw it right back, but how hasn't coronavirus impacted grief?
 We're seeing grieving on a scale that we've never seen before, at least not in the last century, so people are individually grieving at the same time that we're experiencing cultural grieving and cultural fear and cultural panic, and that absolutely will change the way in which we think about our private experiences with grief, because there is no escaping grief around us, whether it's media, friends, social media, our own grief experiences – which are very unique and very self-directed – aren't always going to be validated personally or interpersonally, so that can make our grief feel much more precious but much more intense at the same time.